bhch/react-json-form/docs/docs/usage/node.md

 ### Props

- - `editorState`: Instance of [`EditorState`](#editorstate) containing the schema and data.
+ - `editorState`: Instance of [`EditorState`](#editorstate-api-reference) containing the schema and data.
- - `onChange`: Callback function for handling changing.
+ - `onChange`: Callback function for handling changes.
 This function will receive a new instance of `EditorState` (because `EditorState` is immutable, instead of modifying the previous instance, we replace it with a new one).
  - `fileHandler`: A URL to a common file handler endpoint for all file input fields.
+ - `errorMap`: An object containing error messages for input fields.
+[See data validation section](#data-validation) for more.

+*Changed in version 2.1*: `errorMap` prop was added.

 ## `EditorState` API reference